KINGH242/cardano_tx_sanitizer/README.md

 ### Building and Distribution

-- To build and create installers: `make create-installer`
+- To build and create app using pyinstaller: `make create-app`
 - To create a disk image on macOS: `make create-disk-image`

 ## Contributing